tamerfrombk/ankh/README.md

 This will build the `ankhsh` binary in the `build` directory.

+### Testing

+After building, navigate into the build directory and execute the test executable: `ankhtests`.

 ### Installing/Uninstalling

 First, build the project using the steps above.
 To install, move `ankhsh` to a location on your `PATH`.
 To uninstall, delete `ankhsh`.